noahschmid/raising-android/README.md

 ## Start the app on an emulator <a name="startEmulator"/>

 NOTE: Before using an emulator to start our app, keep in mind, that the emulator is pretty hungry for hardware resources and can quickly overload your system.
-We therefore recommend, that you start our app on a connected device.
+We therefore recommend, if it is possible, that you start our app on a connected device.

 1. Click here, to start with the setup of your emulator </br> ![](docs-resources/readme_setup_emulator.PNG)
-1. A new window opens, click on `Create virtual device..`.
-You can now select a phone of your choice.
-We recommend, that you use either `Pixel 3` oder `Nexus 5` for this application.
+1. A new window opens, click on `Create virtual device..` You can now select a phone of your choice.
+We recommend, that you use either `Pixel 3` oder `Nexus 5` for this application
 1. In the next window you can select an API Level for your emulator.
 We recommend, that you use API Level 27 or higher.
-Click on `Download`to install the operating system on your virtual device.
+Click on `Download` to install the operating system on your virtual device
-1. After everything is installed, which may take about 5 minutes, you can give your new emulator a name, and then hit `Finish`to finish the installation.
+1. After everything is installed, which may take about 5 minutes, you can give your emulator a name, and then hit `Finish` to finish the installation
 1. Your can now use your emulator to start our app by selecting it and clicking on the green arrow next to it ![](docs-resources/readme_select_emulator.PNG)

 ## Further development <a name="development"/>